-The Club has in place total Borrowing Facilities with Commonwealth Bank of \$3.22 million, of which approximately \$800,000 are unused.
+The Club has in place total Borrowing Facilities with Commonwealth Bank of \$3.735 million, of which approximately \$700,000 are unused.

-The lease between Shoalhaven Heads Bowling Club and Aristocrat Technologies Australia Pty Ltd for 2 Poker Machines is a 3 year lease, ending 31 March 2024.
+There are two leases between Shoalhaven Heads Bowling Club and Aristocrat Technologies Australia Pty Ltd and each is for 2 Poker Machines.
+The first is a 3 year lease, ending 31 March 2024.
+The second is a 3 year lease, ending 30 November 2025.
 The current liability taken up is 12 months worth of payments and the remainder has been classified as a non-current liability.